NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 straight_tran_flux = mp.get_fluxes(tran)
 ```

-Now, we need to run the second simulation which involves the waveguide bend.
+We need to run the second simulation which involves the waveguide bend.
 We reset the structure and fields using `reset_meep()` and redefine the `geometry`, `Simulation`, and flux objects.
 At the end of the simulation, we save the reflected and transmitted fluxes.

 ```py
 sim.reset_meep()